"savvy and provocative programming" -- Oregon Arts Watch

 Special thanks to our Salon hosts for 2012-2013.

 *For a limited time, Founding Circle membership is available to those contributing at the Champion level.
 Please let us know if this is of interest to you.

 Boom Arts is a sponsored project of Fractured Atlas, a non-profit arts service organization.
-Contributions for the charitable purposes of Boom Arts must be made payable to Fractured Atlas only.The value of goods and services in each category is as follows: Madoff Show Sponsor, $60; All other levels, $30.
+Contributions for the charitable purposes of Boom Arts must be made payable to Fractured Atlas only.The value of goods and services in all categories is $30.
 Any contribution above that amount is tax-deductible to the extent permitted by law.
 Benefits listed are per calendar year.